-After asking Nina questions about her condition and discussing her symptoms and treatment options, the GP concludes that Nina does not understand her condition or the information about the proposed blood transfusion (including its risks), and that she does not have capacity to provide consent.
+After asking Nina questions about her condition and discussing her symptoms and treatment options, the GP concludes she does not understand her condition or the information about the proposed blood transfusion (including its risks), and that she lacks capacity to consent to it.

-As Nina does not have an Advance Care Directive, a substitute decision-maker will be required to consent to a blood transfusion being provided.
-Alison could be Nina's substitute decision-maker, but this will depend on the law of the State or Territory, and where Alison sits in the order of decision-makers.
+If Nina does not have an Advance Care Directive which provides a relevant treatment decision, a substitute decision-maker will be required to consent to a blood transfusion being provided.